combustion-inc/combustion-documentation/meatnet_node_ble_specification.rst

 - ``2``: T7 Sensor
 - ``3``: T8 Sensor

-Identifies the sensor that the Probe has determined measures the ambient temperature around the found.
+Identifies the sensor that the Probe has determined measures the ambient temperature around the food.

 Battery Status and Virtual Sensors
 ----------------------------------